kapa-moon/voice-perception/README.md

 - **Voice Input**: Record your voice and have it automatically transcribed
 - **Text Input**: Type messages if you prefer
 - **Voice Output**: Hear AI responses in a natural-sounding voice
+- **Voice-Only Mode**: Switch to a pure voice interface with auto-continuation
 - **Cute Design**: Pleasant UI with a friendly aesthetic

 ## Tech Stack